tlh/workgroups.el/README.md

 ### Base and Working Configs

 Window configs drift through use.
-Windows get resized, different buffers get selected, point and mark change, and so on.
+Windows get resized; different buffers get selected; point and mark change, and so on.
 When you switch from one workgroup to another, then back to the first, you want it to be in the same state that you left it in so you don't lose your place.
-At the same time, it's convenient to be able to revert a workgroup to a known-good state when it gets hoplessly mangled.
+At the same time, it can be tedious getting the window configuration just the way one likes it, and it sucks when it gets irrevocably mangled.
+So it'd be nice to be able to revert it back to a known-good state at any time.
 For this reason, every workgroup actually consists of two wconfigs: a base config and a working config [1].
-The base config is the pristine wconfig you'd like to be able to revert back to, and the working config is whatever the frame happens to look like while you're using it [2].
-You set the base config to the working config with `<prefix>
-u` -- `wg-update-workgroup` -- and you set the working config to the base config with `<prefix> r` -- `wg-revert-workgroup`.
+The base config is the pristine original wconfig.
+It only gets altered explicitly, and you can revert back to it at any time.
+And the working config is whatever the frame happens to look like while you're using it [2].
+You set the base config to the working config with `<prefix> u` (`wg-update-workgroup`), and you set the working config to the base config with `<prefix> r` (`wg-revert-workgroup`).
 The two commands are mirror images of each other: the former sets the base to the working, and the latter sets the working to the base.
-You can update all workgroups' base configs to their working configs with `<prefix> U` -- `wg-update-all-workgroups` -- and you can revert all workgroups' working configs to their base configs with `<prefix> R` -- `wg-revert-all-workgroups`.
-Update all your workgroups with `<prefix>
+You can update all workgroups' base configs to their working configs with `<prefix> U` (`wg-update-all-workgroups`), and you can revert all workgroups' working configs to their base configs with `<prefix> R` (`wg-revert-all-workgroups`).
+Update all your workgroups with `<prefix> U` now.
-U` now.

-[1] That's not entirely true: working configs are actually properties of frames.
-Every frame has its own working config for each workgroup.
+[1] That's not entirely true: working configs are actually properties of frames, so every frame has its own working config for each workgroup.
 This is because when working with multiple frames, one expects the working config for that frame to remain the same.
-If you move to another frame and modify a workgroup's working config, then switch back to the first frame, it doesn't feel right when the working config changed while you were gone.
+If you move to another frame and modify a workgroup's working config, then switch back to the first frame, it doesn't feel right when the working config has changed while you were gone.
 This may seem complicated, but in practice it's very natural.
-Base configs are the same across all frames, though.
+There's only one base config per workgroup, though, so they're the same across all frames.

 [2] Workgroups tracks working configs lazily: it doesn't update the working config every time changes are made to the frame -- only when the working config is requested by a function.
+This produces the same behavior, but much simpler code.

 ### Saving and Loading

 Saving and loading was the original motivation for writing Workgroups.
-You can save your workgroups to a file with `<prefix> C-s` -- `wg-save` -- and you can load workgroups from a file with `<prefix>
+You can save your workgroups to a file with `<prefix> C-s` (`wg-save`) and you can load workgroups from a file with `<prefix> C-l` (`wg-load`).
-C-l` -- `wg-load`.
 Save your workgroups now.

 Once you have a file of saved workgroups, it's convenient to load it on Emacs startup.
 To do so you can add a line like this to